justeslam/offsec2/notes/windows_enumeration.md

 > Get-ObjectAcl -Identity stephanie # Look for AD Rights, SIDs.
 SID2 has AD Rights to SID1
 # Convert SIDs to domain object name
 > Convert-SidToName S-1-5-21-1987370270-658905905-1781884369-1104
-# Clean output, look for all users with General All Rights for "Management Department"
+# Clean output, look for all users with General All Rights for either a user or group object, can change permissions and change their passwords if user
-> Get-ObjectAcl -Identity "Management Department" | ? {$_.ActiveDirectoryRights -eq "GenericAll"} | select SecurityIdentifier,ActiveDirectoryRights # Can also do this for GenericWrite,WriteOwner,WriteDACL,AllExtendedRights,ForceChangePassword,Self (Self-Membership)
+> Get-ObjectAcl -Identity "Backup Operators" | ? {$_.ActiveDirectoryRights -eq "GenericAll"} | select SecurityIdentifier,ActiveDirectoryRights # Can also do this for GenericWrite,WriteOwner,WriteDACL,AllExtendedRights,ForceChangePassword,Self (Self-Membership)
+# Easier way to do the above
+> Find-InterestingDomainAcl # If you are GenericAll or Write privs, then you should simply add yourself to the group and inherit the rights associated 'net group "group_name" jimothy /add /domain', then rinse and repeat.
+Elevate your privileges as much as possible
 # Convert multiple SIDs to readable objects at once
 > "S-1-5-21-1987370270-658905905-1781884369-512","S-1-5-21-1987370270-658905905-1781884369-1104","S-1-5-32-548","S-1-5-18","S-1-5-21-1987370270-658905905-1781884369-519" | Convert-SidToName # If a regular user has these rights, this is likely a misconfiguration.. and should be prioritized
 # Find shares in the domain